Rapid City & Mt Rushmore Tour - $70pp (Minimum 2 passengers)

 This 71,000-acre park is also home to one of the world's largest publicly-owned bison herds, nearly 1,300 strong.

 The ground rumbles and the dust flies as cowboys, cowgirls and park crews saddle up to bring in the thundering herd.
-The annual roundup, held on a Monday in late September or early October, is open to the public.
+The annual roundup is held the last weekend in September and is open to the public.

 Northern Hills and Deadwood Tour - $95pp (Minimum 2 passengers)